argoproj/argo-workflows/docs/synchronization.md

 1. [Workflow level](https://github.com/argoproj/argo/blob/master/examples/synchronization-wf-level.yaml)
 2. [Step level](https://github.com/argoproj/argo/blob/master/examples/synchronization-tmpl-level.yaml)

-###Existing Parallelism support:
+### Other Parallelism support:
-WorkflowController already has a parallelism configuration in the controller.However, this setting applies to all workflows in the system, and is not granular to a class of workflows, or step.
-There is also a parallelism setting at a workflow and template level, but this only restricts total concurrent executions of steps from within the same workflow.
+In addition to this synchronization, the workflow controller supports a parallelism setting that applies to all workflows in the system (it is not granular to a class of workflows, or tasks withing them).
+Furthermore, there is a parallelism setting at the workflow and template level, but this only restricts total concurrent executions of tasks within the same workflow.
-The existing Parallelism support will be superseded with this feature.